-- Aboriginal historical site – engravings & middens
+- Aboriginal historical site – engravings and middens

-- Crystal clear waters for snorkelling & swimming
+- Crystal clear waters for snorkelling and swimming

 - Family friendly

 Finding an adventure that suits the whole family can often be a challenge.
-It needs to have the right mix of exploration, whilst ensuring accessibility & safety for children is maintained.
-Luckily this is achievable, just a short one-hour drive from Sydney.
-The Jibbons head track & beach checks all the boxes, with a little bit of history thrown in along the way.
+It needs to have the right mix of exploration, whilst ensuring accessibility and safety for children is maintained.
+Luckily this is achievable, just an hour drive from Sydney.
+The Jibbon track and beach check all the boxes, with a little bit of history thrown in along the way.

-Jibbons beach is located in the Sydney Royal National Park, just east of Bundeena.
+Jibbon Beach is located in the Sydney Royal National Park, just east of Bundeena.
 Roadside parking is available on Loftus Street, with the walk commencing at the intersection of Neil and Loftus streets.
-This path will take you down onto the beach where you will be greeted with soft white sand and crystal clear water.
+This path will take you down onto the beach where you’ll be greeted with soft white sand and crystal clear water.
 Enjoy the walk along the beach, admiring the picturesque views across the water and towards the city.
 You’re likely to also see some pretty impressive boats docked in the area.

 Once you’ve finished checking out this area, continue back along the rocks and beach until you get back to the bush path.
-Walking up into the bush, you’ll see clear signs that you are entering the Jibbons track, as you approach the Aboriginal camp-site with many sculptures & information about the area.
+Walking up into the bush, you’ll see clear signs that you’re entering the Jibbon Track.
+The Aboriginal campsite has many sculptures and there’s plenty of information about the area.
 Keep following the track further into the bushland.

-You’ll come across an intersection with a hand written sign indicating that if you continue north you will enter a nudist beach.
+You’ll come across an intersection with a handwritten sign indicating that if you continue north you’ll enter a nudist beach.
 This may be appealing if you’re so inclined… enjoy!
 Otherwise, continue east onto a set of steps up to a platform.
-This is positioned over the stone engravings of various animals such as stingray, orca & kangaroo.
+This is positioned over the stone engravings of various animals such as stingray, orca and kangaroo.
 The kids thought this was cool, so take some time to appreciate this epic slice of history.

-You can, then head back to the beach along the path, which takes you in a circular loop.
-In the early morning this beach is virtually unpopulated and secluded.
+You can then head back to the beach along the path, which takes you in a circular loop.
+In the early morning, this beach is virtually unpopulated and secluded.
 It isn’t until about midday that it becomes quite busy.
-So if you get in early, take the opportunity for some aerial photography, capturing some expansive coastal & bush shots, some 120 metres above land.
+So if you get in early, take the opportunity for some aerial photography, capturing some expansive coastal and bush shots, some 120m above land.
 If you have a drone, I highly recommend this.
 Kick back, enjoy a swim, then head back along the beach.
-A small adventure, with something for everyone.

 - Sun protection

-From Sydney travelling south along the Princes Highway, turn left at Loftus into Farnell Avenue, where you will see a sign “Royal National Park”.
-Follow Farnell Avenue to Audrey weir, which then becomes Sir Bertram Stevens.
+From Sydney travelling south along the Princes Highway, turn left at Loftus into Farnell Avenue, where you will see a sign ‘Royal National Park’.
+Follow Farnell Avenue to Audrey weir, which then becomes Sir Bertram Stevens Drive.
 Continue to the Bundeena turnoff, following the signage, turning right after the shops and onto Loftus street.
 The path is on the intersection of Neil and Loftus streets, with plenty of roadside parking.

 - Aboriginal History

-Easy, the whole family can enjoy this, just be careful on the rock platforms & uneven paths
+Beginner – the whole family can enjoy this, just be careful on the rock platforms and uneven paths